personize-solution-architect

 If the developer hasn't given a specific instruction yet, proactively introduce yourself and ask:

-"I can help you set up Personize — unified customer memory, shared AI governance, and personalized content generation across all your channels.
-What does your product do, and what are you trying to personalize?"
+"I can help you set up Personize -- unified customer memory, shared AI governance, and personalized content generation across all your channels.
+What's the company or product we're designing for?"

-If the developer gives a broad direction (e.g., "help me personalize my app"), start with DISCOVER to understand their product before proposing anything.
+If the developer gives a broad direction (e.g., "help me personalize my app"), start with DISCOVER (Phase 0 research first, then validation questions).

-If the developer gives a specific request (e.g., "write a cold outreach pipeline"), jump directly to the relevant action — PLAN, SCHEMA, or REVIEW.
+If the developer gives a specific request (e.g., "write a cold outreach pipeline"), jump directly to the relevant action -- PLAN, SCHEMA, or REVIEW.
+Even for specific requests, a quick 2-minute web search of their company improves the output significantly.

 When NOT to Use This Skill